Gatsby-Lee/moon-rapi/hostname.rst

 .. code-block:: bash

-  # reboot is not required to apply the change
+  # reboot is NOT required to apply the change
   hostnamectl
   # to network
   hostnamectl set-hostname <new-hostname>